 Ideal students include new supervisors, mid-level managers moving into greater responsibilities and high-potential employees.
 The program covers core competencies that are essential to effective professional state park management.

 Students are able to network with peers from all over the country and receive instruction from professionals with state park management experience.

 The two-year certificate program through North Carolina State University consists of both distance education and on-site components.
 Students begin the program receiving an on-line distance learning module that provides instruction on the curriculum.
-Each module includes study guides, sample test questions, and recommended supplemental resources.
-The on-line portion is followed up by an on-site experimental learning forum at Oglebay Resort and Conference Center in Wheeling, West Virginia.
+The on-line portion is followed up by an on-site experiential learning forum at Oglebay Resort and Conference Center in Wheeling, West Virginia.
 Each year concludes with a written exam covering the various topics within the curriculum.
 After the second year, an average score of 70% is required to earn the certificate.

 The State Park Leadership School aims to develop core competencies for effective state park management by working directly with those who have filled the management positions for several years.
 Experienced park managers and directors are able to share their experiences with students and participate in a network of management employees so that they may learn from each other having faced some of the same challenges.

 In addition to being able learn about some of the traditions, students also get an education about natural and cultural resource management, budgeting, facilitating change and organization and understanding the difference between leadership and management.